waggle-sensor/node-platforms/nvidia-nano/README.md

   - check docker mirrors working
   - check internet connection
 - update the MOTD to point out the url to go for registration
+- add support for RPI PxE booting, to allow for an easy downstream "agent"
+  - this also requires the fix to allow the rpi to use the local docker registry on the core (TBD)
+- add a Ansible script for configuring the Nano to operate as an "agent" instead of a "core"
+  - this includes the required ssh key access to be able to ssh to the agents from the core (for admin stuff)
+  - this includes the local docker registry access
 - the `lsblk` is showing up as, why does it have the UUID in it?
   ```
   ├─sda2         8:2    1    16G  0 part /media/1aef5c37-a088-4343-9a55-530d68442109